Strawberry & Rhubarb Pop Tarts

 Home Made Pop Tarts From Scratch

-These gorgeous little hand pies or pastries are modelled on pop tarts but they're full of home made goodness with more real fruit inside them.
+These gorgeous little hand pies or breakfast pastries are modelled on pop tarts but they're full of home made goodness with more real fruit inside them.
 With a rhubarb and strawberry filling they're a great grab on the go breakfast or snack.

 Home Made Pop Tarts From Scratch

 The first time I tried pop tarts when I was a teenager I was very disappointed.
 They look fun (well the picture on the packet does) but when I unwrapped it it was a faded facsimile of the box cover image and it tasted like cardboard.
-But I liked the idea of a morning fruit pastry, especially a home made version filled with real fruit over jam.
+But I liked the idea of a breakfast fruit pastry, especially a home made version filled with real fruit over jam.
 Okay the icing on top is just sugar but you can skip this (although a part of me asks, "But what about the sprinkles?
 Who will love the sprinkles?").

 Whenever I come back from overseas I always find myself inspired.
 This past week we came back from America visiting San Francisco, Sonoma County and Portland.
 And we had a blast eating all the food there.